vishalbelsare/PECas/doc/install.rst

 =====================

-Within the next sections, you will get to know how to obtain and install PECas, and what prerequesites have to be met in order to get PECas to work correctly.
+Within the next sections, you will get to know how to obtain and install PECas, and what prerequisites have to be met in order to get PECas to work correctly.

-Prerequesites
+Prerequisites
 -------------

 In order to use PECas, please make sure that